ML-7641-Fall-2022/RoboChef/README.md

 ### CNN Module
 We will be training the Food-101 dataset using pre-trained CNN architectures like DenseNets and ResNets to classify the image into one of the 101 categories.
 To evaluate the model performance, we will be using **top-1** and **top-5** classification accuracy on the predictions.

+We will be using Food-101 dataset for the CNN classification which consists of 101 food categories with a total of 101,000 images.

 ### Recommendation System Module

 We will use the user-food interaction data which contains the temporal food-item ratings given by users to provide recommendations for similar food items leveraging the user-user collaborative filtering and matrix factorization techniques.